FoglyOgly/Meowth/README.md

 # Meowth
 A Discord helper bot for Pokemon Go communities.

 Meowth is a Discord bot written in Python 3.5 using version 0.16.8 of the discord.py library.

+## Meowth 2.0 is here!

+Meowth is now able to handle being on multiple servers of any size in any part of the world and can be invited to your server without having to install Python or run anything on a local machine yourself.
+The configuration process is now handled completely on Discord via DM with the server owner.
+First, a list of current features:

+1. User-driven (not automated) wild spawn and raid reporting.
+2. Role management for each Pokemon species (Discord limits a server to 250 roles, however) that allows each user to opt-in only for the Pokemon they want.
+These roles are mentioned when spawns or raids are reported.
+3. Raid coordination: several methods of interacting with Meowth allow users to declare themselves as interested in, on the way to, or at a raid.
+These are compiled into lists that let users easily determine the size of the current raid party.
+Each reported raid gets its own channel that is deleted when the reported time on the raid expires.
+Meowth also queries Google Maps to get a guess of the raid location (no access to the game means no list of gyms).
+4. Optional team management and new member welcome functions.

+## Directions for inviting a remotely hosted Meowth to your server:
+1. Be a user with the "Manage Server" permission on the server you're trying to invite Meowth to, or get such a person to follow these directions.
+The server owner will have to do the configure process anyway, so you might as well get that person.
+2. Follow this link: https://discordapp.com/oauth2/authorize?client_id=346759953006198784&scope=bot&permissions=0 and select your server.
+3. In your server, type !configure if you are the server owner.
+Meowth will DM you and ask you some questions about your time zone, what functions you want to enable, what channels you want to restrict certain functions to, and what locations to insert to Google Maps queries (these are channel-specific).
+Do NOT send anything to your server while in this process as a few times Meowth is just waiting to see any message from you.
+If you make a mistake just type !configure in your server to start over.
+4. Meowth will send you a file with some custom emoji in it.
+You can just bulk upload those to your server.
+Meowth currently uses 23 custom emoji.
+18 of these are type icons (for displaying type weaknesses of raid bosses), 3 of them are team icons, and 2 are for raid coordination.
+All functions are available without custom emoji, but the type icons in particular look slick in raid reports.
+5. That's it!
+You can join the Meowth server here for updates, setup help, feature requests, or just to test out the bot before you add it. https://discord.gg/hhVjAN8

+If you want to tinker with Meowth yourself, you can still download this repo, make whatever changes you want (or keep everything if you want) and run Meowth locally.
+The configure process is the same except you'll have to use your own bot token.

 ## Directions for installing and running the bot on your server:

 1. Install Python 3.5 for whatever OS you have on your home computer. https://www.python.org/downloads/release/python-350/

 2. Install discord.py.
 To do this, run this command in your command prompt: python3 -m pip install -U discord.py (On Windows: py -m pip install -U discord.py should work)